What is LVDT?

-Linear Variable Differential Transformer, LVDT is the most used inductive transducer for translating linear motion into electrical signal.
+Linear Variable Differential Transformer, LVDT is the most used inductive transducer for converting translating linear motion into electrical signal.
 This transducer converts a mechanical displacement proportionally into electrical signal.

 LVDT is a transformer consisting of one primary winding P and two secondary winding S1 & S2 mounted on a cylindrical former.
 The two secondary winding have equal number of turns and placed identically on either side of the primary winding as shown in figure below.